joaonsamenezes/QuestuaFrontend/README.md

 This project focuses on:

-- Modern Android development (Compose + MVVM)
+- Modern Android development with Jetpack Compose
-- Scalable architecture patterns
+- Scalable architecture (MVVM + DI)
 - State management and reactive UI
 - Integration with complex backend systems